daveredfern/daveredfern/content/_posts/2010-03-30-making-wordpress-easier-for-clients-to-use.md

 ---
-title: "Making wordpress easier for clients to use"
+title: "Making WordPress easier for clients to use"
 date: "2010-03-30"
 ---